Ticketing System For Customer Feedback

 How long does it take to implement a ticketing system?

-Implementation timelines can range from a few days to several weeks, depending on the complexity of the system and the level of customization required.
+Implementation timelines can range from a few weeks to several months, depending on the complexity of the system and the size of your organization.

 Do's and don'ts of using a ticketing system for customer feedback